 STP-13 Merger of Common Property and Lots in Certain Strata Schemes

-This chapter explains in detail how to merge buildings and common property into lots on certain Strata Plans.
-This process allows changes to lot boundaries to conform to owners’ perception of their property ownership of many single tier strata schemes registered before 1 January 1998.
-For schemes registered after this date only the normal process of re-subdivision can effect such changes to lot boundaries.
-These options were introduced by the Strata Titles Amendment Act 1996, which came into force on 20 January 1997.
+This guide explains in detail how to merge buildings that are or are on common property into lots on the strata plans for a relevant scheme.
+This process allows changes to lot boundaries to conform to owners’ perception of their property ownership in many single tier strata schemes registered before 1 January 1998.
+For schemes registered after this date only the normal process of type 4 subdivision (re-subdivision) can effect such changes to lot boundaries.

-Mergers can be used in a variety of ways that allow a strata company registered before 1st January 1998 to change the Strata Plan to reflect the current perceived ownership of buildings and land that is common property.
+Mergers can be used in a variety of ways that allow a strata company for a relevant scheme to change the strata plan to reflect the current perceived ownership of buildings and land that is common property.
 This permits buildings or parts of buildings that are common property to be included as part of a lot.